 2. Set the thermostat's temperature selector to the desired heating and cooling temperature level(s).
-The outdoor unit and the indoor blower will then cycle on and off in either the heating or cooling mode of operation as required to automatically maintain the indoor temperature within the desired limits.
+The unit will cycle on and off in either the heating or cooling mode of operation as required to automatically maintain the indoor temperature within the desired limits.